minihazel/FIKA-FPS/README.md

 Wait for the `Started webserver` text to appear

-Run the `Start_dedicated_xxxxxx` batch script that is in your SPT install folder
+Run the `Start_headless_xxxxxx` batch script that is in your SPT install folder

 Wait until both consoles have stopped spamming